shubham250298/Vrinda_Store_Data_Analysis_Using_Microsoft-Excel/README.md

 ## Data Cleaning
 - We checked for null values in each column.
 In Gender column we there were some inconsistencies so we replaced M with Men and W with Women.
-- In QTY column we replaced One with 1.
- Now our Dataset is cleaned.
+- In QTY column we replaced One with 1and Two with 2 Now our Dataset is cleaned.

 ## Data processing